Czapa10/Word-Fighter/README.md

 # Word-Fighter
-My first bigger OOP - Text game
+RPG text game made in C++ - my first bigger project

 My name is Grzegorz.
 I've been coding in C++ for three months.
 I'm going to become game developer.
 It's my first big project.
 It's only text game, but I have to start with something.